 - Little Italy

-Thinking of moving but don’t have a car — or don’t want to need a car?
+Thinking of moving, but don’t have a car — or don’t want to need a car?
 You’ll be happy to know that it’s possible to live car-free in the city.
-Not only is it possible, it can actually be cheaper and more convenient.
-Baltimore has a variety of public transit options — local buses, Metro-Subway, Light Rail, MARC train, or BWI Airport Shuttle — and for anywhere that you may go beyond their reach, there’s always Uber, Lyft, or a taxi.
+Not only that, but it can actually be cheaper and more convenient.
+Baltimore has a variety of public transit options — local buses, Metro SubwayLink, Light Rail, MARC train, or BWI Airport Shuttle — and for anywhere that you may go beyond their reach, there’s always Uber, Lyft, or a taxi.